NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 This is the first scenario we used to test the model, it is the one used in the assignment.
 It was used as a benchmark for our model and to verify the correctness of the implementation and of the queries.

-While verifying different query we realized that our model was too complex and slow.
+While verifying different queries, we realized that our model was too complex and slow.
 We then decided to simplify the model as explained in @faster_model.
 This allowed us to reduce the number of states and transitions, and thus the verification time.

 == Lone survivor